Regional and State Implementation of Greener Cleanups

 - The Database of State Incentives for Renewables and Efficiency (DSIRE) Exit provides quick access to information specific to renewable energy incentives and regulatory policies administered by federal and state agencies, utilities, and local organizations.
 Information is updated frequently through a partnership among the North Carolina Solar Center, Interstate Renewable Energy Council, and the U.S. Department of Energy.

-- EPA's State and Local Climate and Energy Program offers tools to help state, local and tribal governments develop policies and programs that can reduce greenhouse gas emissions, lower energy costs, improve air quality and public health, and help achieve economic development goals.
+- EPA's State and Local Energy Program offers tools to help state, local and tribal governments develop policies and programs that can reduce greenhouse gas emissions, lower energy costs, improve air quality and public health, and help achieve economic development goals.

 - The Interstate Technology & Regulatory Council Exit offers training events and materials on green and sustainable remediation project and team.